 Our customers can deploy sidecars in several different ways, and easily administer them using a SaaS-based control plane.
 All integrations and provisioning can be managed centrally from here.
 The control plane offers intuitive workflows to implement security policies and react to threats.

 Learn how Cyral works by securing your first data repository.
-See our quickstart.
+See our Getting Started guide.